Jay Rodriguez: Burnley

 On 9 August 2011, Rodriguez scored four goals in the League Cup first round against Burton Albion.
 His first two were from the penalty spot in normal time, with the other two from open play in extra time to make the score 6–3.
 His first and second league goals of the season came in a 5–1 win against Nottingham Forest, opening the scoring and adding a second goal 10 minutes later.
 On 26 November 2011, he scored a 93rd-minute winner in a 3–2 win away to Hull City.
 He scored again three days later in the following match in a 4–0 win at home to Ipswich Town.
 His first goal of 2012 came on 7 January in an FA Cup third round match away to Norwich City.
-He scored his first league goal of 2012 the following match in a 2–0 win away at Middlesbrough.
+He scored his first league goal of 2012 the following match in a 2–0 win away to Middlesbrough.
 On 31 January, he scored two goals as Burnley beat Nottingham Forest 2–0.
 He scored again the following match in a 1–1 draw at home to Peterborough United, this time rescuing a point for Burnley as he scored a terrific solo goal, dribbling the ball from near the centre circle before scoring.
 This was his 17th goal of the season in all competitions.
 Rodriguez finished the season as Burnley's top goalscorer with 21 in all competitions which helped him earn a place in the Championship PFA Team of the Year.